-2. South Central BAU
+2. Central Munster BAU

-2.1 The South Central BAU
+2.1 Central Munster BAU

 All BAUs play important roles in achieving Coillte targets and objectives.
-The South Central BAU of Coillte Forest encompasses Counties Kilkenny, Tipperary (part), Waterford (part), Laois (part), and Limerick (part).
-It is a large BAU covering 766,511 hectares of Ireland.
-Within this area, Coillte owns 47,689 hectares (6.22%).
+The Central Munster BAU of Coillte Forest encompasses Counties Tipperary, Waterford, Cork (part), Limerick (part).
+It is a large BAU covering 917,796 hectares of Ireland.
+Within this area, Coillte owns 73,014 hectares (8%).

-Main population centres in the area include Kilkenny, Waterford, Clonmel, Cashel, Nenagh, Thurles, Roscrea, and Abbeyleix.
-Other main towns within the environs are Castlecomer, Graiguenamanagh, Callan, Stradbally, Rathdowney, Templemore, Borrisokane and Newport.
-Main mountain ranges and upland areas include Slievenamon, Comeraghs, Devils Bit, Knockmealdowns, Slieve Ardaghs, Mount Brandon, and Castlecomer Plateau.
+Main population centres in the area include Waterford, Dungarvan, Clonmel, Cahir, Cashel, Nenagh, Thurles and Roscrea.
+Other main towns within the environs are Fermoy, Midleton, Templemore, Borrisokane and Newport.
+Main mountain ranges and upland areas include Slievenamon, Comeraghs, Devils Bit, Knockmealdowns, Galtee, Ballyhouras and Slieve Ardaghs.

-There are 2 Coillte owned Boardmills within the environs namely Medite in Clonmel, Co Tipperary, and SmartPly in Slieverue, Co Kilkenny.
+There is one Coillte owned Boardmill within the environs namely Medite in Clonmel, Co Tipperary.

-The climate for forestry operations is suitable, with moderate rainfall and relatively good ground conditions, soil types are mainly gley, podsols and brown earths.
+The climate for forestry operations is suitable, with moderate rainfall and relatively good ground conditions, soil types are mainly gley, podsols, brown earths and peats.

-2.2 Forests and Forest Products in the South Central BAU
+2.2 Forests and Forest Products in the Central Munster BAU

-A map of Coillte's Forests in the South Central BAU can be viewed in Appendix VI.
+A map of Coillte's Forests in the Central Munster BAU can be viewed in Appendix VI

-During the 2011-2015 period, the BAU produced approximately 1.3 million cubic metres of wood (2015 figures estimated).
+During the 2011-2015 period, the BAU produced approximately 2 million cubic metres of wood.
 Timber produced within the BAU during the period 2011-2015 was primarily sold to Medite, SmartPly, Murray's, Glennons, Woodfab, ECC, GP Wood, Coolrain and Laois Sawmills.

-In addition Coillte's production supports both Coillte owned panel mills in South Central Ireland, and other sawmills in the surrounding area such as Hollyford.
+In addition Coillte's production supports both Coillte owned panel mills and other sawmills in the surrounding area such as Hollyford.